themebright/BrightSlider/readme.txt

 == Description ==

-This is the official ThemeBright slider that powers all the ThemeBright themes.
-If you've purchased a theme from ThemeBright.co that has a slider, you need this plugin to make it work.
+The slider that powers ThemeBright themes.
+If you bought a theme from ThemeBright, you'll need to install this to make it work.

 == Installation ==